ossec/ossec-docs/docs/manual/rules-decoders/testing.rst

 ============================

-When troubleshooting OSSEC or trying to write new rules/decoders, the first problem most people have is how to test them.
-In the past, this would require manually restarting or creating a testing installation, but as of version 1.6, there is a tool to simplify this task (ossec-testrule).
+The first problem most people have when troubleshooting OSSEC or trying to write new rules and decoders is how to test them.
+In the past, this would require manually restarting OSSEC or creating a testing installation.
+As of version 1.6, there is a tool to simplify this task (ossec-testrule).

 Testing using ossec-logtest
 ---------------------------

 The tool :ref:`ossec-logtest` is installed into ``/var/ossec/bin``.
-It will read the current rules and decoder (from ``/var/ossec``` ) and accept any log from stdin:
+It will read the current rules and decoder (from ``/var/ossec`` ) and accept log input from stdin:

 .. code-block:: console